jlrozano/Expression-evaluator/README.md

 # Expression-evaluator
-A Delphi simple expression evaluator based with user functions and variables.
+A Delphi simple expression evaluator with user functions and variables.
 This work is based in old Zeos parse libaries.

 Support varaibles and funcions definions.